 ‘G’ Gold Lenses

 Sony ‘G’ or Gold lenses once represented the pinnacle of Sony’s optical imaging technology, originally using adapted and refined Konica Minolta optical designs, re-engineered to meet Sony’s exacting standards, G lenses are made from superior materials, exhibiting superior handling, excellent image sharpness and beautifully soft out of focus areas.
-G lenses feature fast, constant apertures to facilitate excellent low light performance and use only the finest optical elements to limit distortion and aberration.
+G lenses feature excellent low light performance and use only the finest optical elements to limit distortion and aberration.
+The ‘G’ moniker was first started by Minolta, but confusingly the letter was never actually written externally on any of what they considered to be the G-series Minolta lenses.
 Sony G-lenses were first released in 2006 for the A-mount system, the Sony α 70-200mm f/2.8 G SSM, and Sony α 300mm f/2.8 G SSM being the first two lenses to carry the ‘G’ designation.
 In 2013 the release of the Sony E PZ 18-105mm F4 G OSS heralded the arrival of the first E-mount ‘G’ lens.
 There are currently 10 G-lenses, including three cinema specific ‘Power Zoom’ (see below) lenses.
 All G-lenses feature a white G on a matt black background embossed on the lens barrel.
 The release of the first ‘GM’ lenses (see below) now make G-lenses Sony’s second tier of professional quality lenses.

 ‘GM’ G-Master Lenses